IgorGarkusha/RSUtils/README.md

 RSUtils is free and open source (GPL) software.
 RSUtils - this is a small empowerment tools GDAL command.
 RSUtils based on the capabilities of the GDAL/OGR library.
 When developing the used functionality of the libxml2 library.

 Copyright (C) 2016, Igor Garkusha.
-Ukraine, Dnipropetrovsk.
+Ukraine, Dnipro (Dnipropetrovsk).

 ## Previous versions